trojal/mh-jobworker/DESIGN.md

 ##### StartJob

 - `os/exec` will be used to start processes.
-- `StartJob` will create a new `Job`, start the process in a process group (pgid), and manage its output streams.
+- `StartJob` will:
+  1. create a new `Job`
-- `StartJob` will create a new cgroup for each job, apply the specified resource limits (CPU, memory, disk I/O), and add the process to its own cgroup `jobworker.slice/job-<uuid>.scope`
+  2. create a new cgroup for the job
+  3. apply the specified resource limits (CPU, memory, disk I/O)
+  4. start the process in its own cgroup `jobworker.slice/job-<uuid>.scope` by setting the `CgroupFD` `SysProcAttr`
+  5. manage its output streams
 - Each job will have:
   - A dedicated directory in `/tmp/jobworker/<job_id>/`
   - A single output file containing both stdout and stderr